IFSC Fund Management Regulation, 2025

 • Reduced Minimum Corpus: Aligning with non-retail schemes, the minimum corpus for retail schemes has been decreased to USD 3 million, with open-ended schemes allowed to commence investments upon reaching a USD 1 million corpus.

-• Portfolio Management Services: In order to further boost PMS activities and in line with the provisions in other jurisdictions, the minimum investment amount has been reduced to USD 75,000 from USD 150,000.
+• Portfolio Management Services: To further boost PMS activities and in line with the provisions in other jurisdictions, the minimum investment amount has been reduced to USD 75,000 from USD 150,000.

 4. Additional Notable Changes: